Road Trip East Iceland to the Edge of the Arctic

 From Skaftafell to the East Fjords of Iceland

 The time on thousands of years of history captured in the glacier ice of Skaftafell National Park was unbelievable beautiful, something not to miss of Iceland.
 But our way further on the ring road guided us towards the foreign of the harsh and unknown nature of the East Fjords of Iceland.
-The closely spaced landscapes made us stopping along the coast, again and again, too beautiful, too spectacular to turn one’s back on it.
+The closely spaced landscapes made us stop along the coast, again and again, too beautiful, too spectacular to turn one’s back on it.
 The quite popular city of Höfn was not on our list, although it should be worth a visit, as it was told to us.

 Our first stop of the day: Djúpivogur, a small fisher village located in between the 2 Fjords Berufjörður and Hamarsfjörður with a campsite, souvenir shop, harbor and the small traditional trading house Langabúð.
 This house is deemed to be one of the most beautiful houses of its kind in Iceland.
 Equipped with a café and the Icelandic handicraft museum it was worth a short stop for a coffee break on our tour around the Fjords.